hoffmangroup/newmap/docs/source/commands.rst

 be changed for technical reasons trading off disk space and/or memory available to adjust performance.
-Each increase in the `compression-ratio` reduces the index file size at the cost of number of operations to get a count on the occurances of a given k-mer.
+Each increase in the `compression-ratio` reduces the index file size at the cost of number of operations to get a count on the occurrences of a given k-mer.
 Each increase in the `seed-length` increases the memory required to speed up k-mer searches in the index.
 Each increase by 1, multiplies the memory usage of the index by 4.